oviniciuscesar/pd-som/README.md

 Formally, the SOM algorithm can be described as a process that maps high-dimensional input data to elements arranged in a low-dimensional matrix, thus reducing the dimensionality of complex topological spaces.

 The object receives a list of features of up to three dimensions and maps the topology of the input data.
 Once the network is trained, it receives a list of features and outputs the nearest neuron's weights for each input.
-`som` is a partial result of research that aims to creatively appropriate `machine learning` algorithms and mechanisms in the context of `live-electronic` music.
-Thus, presents some features that are not present in the original algorithm or are not commonly implemented in `Self-organized maps` such as `negative learning rate` (that allows `som` "unlearn" the data topology ) and ``probability factor`` (that controls the search for the nearest neuron weight).
+`som` is a partial result of research that aims to creatively appropriate of `machine learning` algorithms and mechanisms in the context of `live-electronic` music.
+Thus, it presents some features that are not present in the original algorithm (or are not commonly implemented in `Self-organized maps`), such as `negative learning rate` (that allows `som` to "unlearn" the data topology ) and ``probability factor`` (that controls the probability of the choice for the nearest neuron weight).

 Binary files are accompanied by a patch that shows the application of some of these functions in the context of music creation.